 If CnF23 is configured to "SAv" (save), then the value of the defrost interval timer will be saved at power down and restored at power up.
 This option prevents short power interruptions from resetting an almost expired defrost interval, and possibly delaying a needed defrost cycle.
-If the save option is not selected the defrost timer will reinitiate and begin recounting.
+If the save option is not selected the defrost timer will re-initiate and begin recounting.

-If CnF11 is model number configured to OFF the operator will be allowed to choose "OFF" as a defrost interval option.
+If CnF11 is model number configured to OFF the operator may choose "OFF" as a defrost interval option.